 Our whole existence is constrained by our need for connection. relationship and symbiosis, and our need for autonomy, individuality and uniqueness.
 Our identity is born of this.

-Traumatisation is a lasting blow to our autonomous ability, to our identity, particularly if it happens very early in our life.
+Traumatisation at this early time of life constitutes a lasting blow to our autonomous ability, to our identity, particularly if it happens very early.
 Trauma leaves us vulnerable and dependent, with a fractured and compromised identity, affecting our ability to think clearly and make good decisions.
 When traumatised we lose our ability to live through a healthy autonomy.

 So our aim with our work Identity-oriented Psychotrauma Therapy is to regain our healthy autonomy, to heal our fractured identity.